Greatness and Glory

 What is your medium?
 Can you walk us through your illustration process?

 I work digitally.
 Coming from a previous 20 years as a graphic designer, I’m prolific with Adobe software.
 I’m also a professor and have taught design and illustration for the past 15 years.
 My digital process mimics the same steps I’d take beginning with pencil sketches, then painting with a water-based medium like watercolor paint or inks.
 Even though I have a BFA in graphic design, and an MFA in Illustration, neither taught me technique.
 In this case, I’m all self-taught.
 I’ve never had a computer or a painting class.

-NSB– Where did you grow up and what kind of child were you?
-Favorite book as a child?
+Where did you grow up and what kind of child were you?
+What was your favorite book as a child?